Github App Permissions

 Webhooks: view the post-receive hooks for an organization.

-Arnica requires a read and write permission for Members (organization members and teams) in order to remove stale users and create Arnica-managed Teams in certain permission mitigations.
+Arnica requires a read and write permission for Members (organization members and teams) in order to remove and create .

-The following ready only repository permissions are used for the enrichment of Arnica's behavioral analysis:
+The following read-only repository permissions are used for the enrichment of Arnica's behavioral analysis:

 Actions: view workflows, workflow runs and artifacts.